 And just keep writing.
 Malcolm Gladwell in his book Outliers pegs the time commitment at ten thousand hours before you begin to achieve expertise.
 (And for some of us, longer!)
 Write a script and put it away.
 Write another.
 Put it away.
 Go back and look at the first script again and rewrite—you’ll see that you already know more about writing, just from having written.

 Kerrie Flanagan is the Director of Northern Colorado Writers (NCW).
-The 6th annual NWC conference is March 26-27, 2011 in Fort Collins, Colorado.
 She is also a freelance writer with over 120 articles published in national and regional publications.

 (Photo of Kerrie by Desiree Suchy.)